julia-dizhak/rails-depot/README.md

 * Test Fixtures: fixture is an environment in which you can run a test.
 A test fixture is a specification of the initial contents of a model (or models) under test.
 * Services (job queues, cache servers, search engines, etc.)
 * Deployment on Digital ocean

+## Technical details for the App

+* I created a dev database.
+* I used a migration to create and modify the schema in our development database.
+* I created the products table and used the scaffold generator to write an application to maintain it.
+* I updated a controller-specific view to show a list of products.

 ## How to run an app